Instructor Course Evaluation (ICE)

 - Instructors should identify a student to be the Student Evaluation Administrator prior to evaluation day

-- After the instructor has left the classroom, the Student Evaluation Administrator will read the Statement of Purpose and Procedures to students (provided in the evaluation package) and administer the evaluation.
+- After the instructor has left the classroom, the Student Evaluation Administrator will read the Statement of Purpose and Procedures to students

 - Research on student evaluations suggest that they are quite reliable when based on the responses of ten or more students.
 Ratings based on fewer than ten student responses should be interpreted carefully.